QuantEcon/lecture-python-programming.myst/lectures/about_py.md

 * standard graph algorithms for analyzing networks
 * plotting routines

-Here's some example code that generates and plots a random graph, with node color determined by shortest path length from a central node.
+Here's some example code that generates and plots a random graph, with node color determined by the shortest path length from a central node.

 ```{code-cell} ipython
 %matplotlib inline